saddam-ios/game-assesment/README.md

 # Game Assement

-This App aims to be a foundation for react-native applications.
+This App aims to be a game assesment for react-native applications using Native Bridging.
 It provides a organized structure & also demonstrate the use of Native Bridging.

 ## Usage